County Route 541 (New Jersey)

 County Route 541 (CR 541) is a county highway in the U.S. state of New Jersey.
-The highway extends 23.84 mi from U.S. Route 206 (US 206) in Shamong Township to US 130 and CR 543 in Burlington.
+The highway extends 23.84 mi from U.S. Route 206 (US 206) in Shamong Township to US 130/CR 543 in Burlington.

 Route description

 CR 541 begins at an intersection with US 206 in Shamong Township, Burlington County, heading northwest on two-lane undivided Stokes Road.
 The road passes through forested areas before intersecting, entering a mix of farms and homes.
-The route reaches a junction with CR 648 before crossing CR 534.
-CR 541 continues through wooded areas with a few farm fields before heading into forested areas with a few residences.
-The route briefly joins with CR 620 as it crosses into Medford and intersects CR 622.
+The route reaches the intersection with Willow Grove Road (CR 648) before crossing the intersection with Oakshade Road (CR 534).
+CR 541 continues through wooded areas with a few farm fields before heading into forested areas with a few residences and intersects with Indian Mills Road (CR 620).
+The route briefly joins with CR 620 as it crosses into Medford and intersects with Tuckerton Road (CR 622), where CR 620 splits from CR 541 by turning northwest on Tuckerton Road.
 CR 541 eventually forms the border between Medford to the west and Medford Lakes to the east before fully entering Medford Lakes as it continues through forested residential subdivisions to the west of Aetna Lake.
-After a junction with the western terminus of CR 532, the route gains a center left-turn lane and borders Medford Lakes to the west and Medford to the east before fully entering Medford again as it passes businesses, with a four-lane stretch near the Jackson Road intersection.
-The road narrows to two lanes and passes a few farms before coming into the residential and commercial downtown of Medford, where CR 541 becomes Main Street.
-The route crosses Route 70, at which point it becomes Medford-Mount Holly Road and passes residential areas as it reaches the CR 616 junction.
-CR 541 continues through a mix of farmland, woodland, and some homes as it crosses into Lumberton Township.
-Here, the road intersects CR 636 and CR 612 before coming near a few residential subdivisions as it comes to the CR 640 and CR 641 junctions, with the road name changing to Main Street.
+After the intersection with Tabernacle Road (CR 532), the route gains a center left-turn lane and borders Medford Lakes to the west and Medford to the east before fully entering Medford again as it passes businesses, with a four-lane stretch near the intersection with Jackson Road.
+The road narrows to two lanes and passes a few farms before coming into the residential and commercial downtown of Medford, where CR 541 becomes South Main Street and North Main Street.
+The route crosses the intersection with Route 70, at which point it becomes Medford-Mount Holly Road and passes residential areas as it reaches the intersection with Church Road (CR 616).
+CR 541 continues through a mix of farmland, woodland, and some homes as it crosses into Lumberton.
+Here, the road intersects with Fostertown Road (CR 636/CR 612).
+The route briefly joins with CR 612 and splits from CR 541 by turning east on Bridge Road before coming near a few residential subdivisions as it comes to the intersections of Creek Road (CR 640) and Landing Street (CR 641), the road name continuing as Main Street.